COALAIP/specs/coala-ip/README.md

 As rightsholder information would be ubiquitously accessible, allowing rights users to acquire rights, involved players in the system would be incentivized to create more elaborate fingerprinting mechanisms, increasing transparency in the system further.

+### The Interledger Protocol

+- TODO:
+    - This section should briefly explain what Interledger and the Interledger Protocol is about and how COALA IP could potentially use it for leverage
+    - Basic same formalities as in all the sections before apply.

 ## Remodeling the LCC RRM using Linked Data